JBW-byte/Mame-BGFX-Reshade/README.md

 📥 [Download here](https://drive.google.com/file/d/1OiYts_8r1J3BZmyIzAopg3_uqjvnASfe/view?usp=sharing)

-Press Home to open the ReShade menu
+Press Home to open the ReShade menu in-game

 Load the preset

-Adjust brightness/contrast as needed (depends on your monitor & game defaults)
+Adjust brightness/contrast in the tab menu(Slider Settings) (These settings depend on your monitor settings and the game defaults for brightness and contrast in many cases.)